polkadot-js/api/docs/start/rpc.custom.md

 ## Definition breakdown

-While the above example should be self-explanatory, it is important to understand teh structure.
+While the above example should be self-explanatory, it is important to understand the structure.
 The `rpc: { ... }` definitions are keyed first and foremost by the name of the module exposing the RPC.
 This means that when we have 2 modules `firstModule` & `testModule`, the first-level structure would follow the following pattern,

 ```js
 ...